funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/follower.md

 ## getWalletFollowerURL

-Build up the follower URL for you and adds all the context in the query string so you do not have to worry about it.
+Builds up the follower URL for you and adds all the context to the query string so you don't have to worry about it.

 ```ts
 public getWalletFollowerURL(): string